 - In a microwave safe bowl, add 1/3 c. of the heavy cream.
 Heat for 20 seconds in the microwave until just warm.
 Pour in the envelope of gelatin and whisk together well to dissolve.
 Pour into the cream cheese mixture and mix together well.

 - In a separate mixing bowl, add the remaining 2/3 c. of heavy cream.
 Using a hand or stand mixer fitted with the whisk attachment, mix the cream on medium-high speed.
 Mix for 3-5 minutes or until stiff peaks form, making whipped cream.
 Fold the whipped cream into the cream cheese mixture.
+You could also use my Homemade Cool Whip recipe.

 - Remove chilled crust from freezer and spread the cream cheese filling evenly over the top of the crust.
 Cover with plastic wrap and refrigerate for at least 6-8 hours or overnight.